Adam Duvall Preview, Player Props: Red Sox vs. Orioles

 Adam Duvall At The Plate

-- In 32 games this season (42.1%), Duvall has picked up an RBI, and in 11 of those games (14.5%) he had more than one.
-He has also driven home three or more of his team's runs in six contests.
+- Duvall has driven home a run in 32 games this year (42.1%), including more than one RBI in 14.5% of his games and producing three or more of his team's runs on six occasions..

-- He has scored in 33 of 76 games this year, and more than once 5 times.
+- In 33 of 76 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.